Schwabing: Famous 60s and 70s Scene

-In the 1960s and 1970s Schwabing became a hotspot for the flower power and 1968 movements as well as an internationally renowned party district with legendary clubs such as Big Apple, PN, Domicile, Hot Club, Piper Club, Tiffany, Germany's first large-scale discotheque Blow Up and the underwater nightclub Yellow Submarine, as well as many bars such as Schwabinger 7, Drugstore and Schwabinger Podium.
+In the 1960s and 1970s Schwabing became a hotspot for the flower power and 1968 movements as well as an internationally renowned party district with legendary clubs such as Big Apple, PN hit-house, Domicile, Hot Club, Piper Club, Tiffany, Germany's first large-scale discotheque Blow Up and the underwater nightclub Yellow Submarine, as well as many bars such as Schwabinger 7, Drugstore and Schwabinger Podium.
+From the active nightlife during this time, the district became known as "Schwabingbang".
 The Schwabinger Krawalle unrests of 1962 were a prelude for the student protests of 1968.
 In the last decades Schwabing has lost much of its nightlife activity, mainly due to gentrification and the resulting high rents.
 It has become the city's most coveted and expensive residential district, attracting affluent citizens with little interest in partying.